-Using content scanning and filtering on your mail servers is a smart way to prevent ransomware.
+Content scanning and filtering your mail servers is a smart way to prevent ransomware.

-Never insert USBs or other removal storage devices into your computer if you do not know where they came from.
+Never insert USBs or other removal storage devices into your computer if you do not know where they originated.

 Cybercriminals may have infected the device with ransomware and left it in a public space to lure you into using it.

 Keep your software and operating system updated.

 Keeping your software and operating system updated will help protect you from malware.
 Because when you run an update, you ensure that you benefit from the latest security patches, making it harder for cybercriminals to exploit vulnerabilities in your software.

 Use a VPN when using public Wi-Fi.

 Being cautious with public Wi-Fi is a sensible method to prevent ransomware.